 Predental students desiring to discuss their academic programs may arrange appointments with predental advisers either at Bloomington or in Indianapolis.
-Interested students may write or call the Director of Records and Admissions of the School of Dentistry in Indianapolis.
+Interested students may write or call the Recorder of the School of Dentistry in Indianapolis.
 Notices of the presence of predental advisers on the Bloomington campus also appear periodically in the announcement column of the Indiana Daily Student.

 Predental Work.
 Most students accepted by the Indiana University School of Dentistry attain a baccalaureate degree prior to enrollment.
 The predental collegiate training may be taken at any accredited college or university.
-No required courses can be taken on a Pass/Fail basis.
 Details of courses offered in the various accredited colleges may vary, so the courses should be carefully considered when a program is planned, particularly in the field of science.
 All required science courses, for example, must always include lecture and laboratory.
-Further, it is advisable to include extra work in the areas of biology and chemistry.
-Additionally, courses in the social sciences, humanities, mathematics, literature, art, and business are recommended.
+Further, it is advisable to include extra work in the area of biology.
+Additionally, courses in the social sciences, humanities, mathematics, literature, language, art, and business are recommended.

-Since the prescribed curricula vary greatly from college to college, students who are not certain about the arrangement of their predental work are advised to contact the Director of Records and Admissions, Indiana University School of Dentistry, 1121 West Michigan Street, Indianapolis, Indiana 46202.
+Since the prescribed curricula vary greatly from college to college, students who are not certain about the arrangement of their predental work are advised to contact the Recorder, Indiana University School of Dentistry, 1121 West Michigan Street, Indianapolis, Indiana 46202.
 Students who take their predental work at other schools will be required to have it evaluated to determine whether or not it has met the standards of admission of the School of Dentistry.